ibm-cloud-docs/vpc/bc-dr.md

 # Understanding business continuity and disaster recovery for IBM Cloud VPC
 {: #bc-dr}

- [Disaster recovery](#x2113280){: term} involves a set of policies, tools, and procedures for returning a system, an application, or an entire data center to full operation after a catastrophic interruption.
+ [Disaster recovery](#x2113280){: term} involves a set of policies, tools, and procedures for returning a system, an application, or an entire zone to full operation after a catastrophic interruption.
 It includes procedures for copying and storing an installed system's essential data in a secure location, and for recovering that data to restore normalcy of operation.
 {: shortdesc}

 ## Responsibilities